 Raw Love Beach Club

-If you’re looking for something a bit off the beaten path in Tulum’s famous Hotel Zone, you’ve got to check out Raw Love Beach Club.
+If you’re looking for Tulum beach clubs off the beaten path in the famous Hotel Zone, you’ve got to check out Raw Love Beach Club.
 Unlike your typical beach club with its cocktails and DJ beats, Raw Love is like a little oasis of tranquility focused on health and well-being.
 This spot has seriously got the whole wellness vibe down!

 But it’s the food where Raw Love shines.
 The menu is entirely plant-based, focusing on raw foods, hence the name.
 From superfood smoothie bowls to vegan sushi rolls, the food is as delicious as it is nutritious.
 I personally can’t get enough of their raw chocolate avocado mousse.
 If you’ve been indulging in too much vacation food (as we sometimes do), this is the perfect place to get back on track.